VladC24/Borris_Bikes/README.md

 # Borris Bikes

-This project is for a network of docking stations and bikes in London, that everyone can use.
+This is a project that creates a network of docking stations for bikes in London, that everyone can use.